RMI/steel-guidance/README.md

 Some key terms for understanding the data model extension:

 #### Abatement Technology
   A qualitative label of the techology used to reduce emissions in the steel supply chain.
-For more information please refer to the [Abatement Technology] section of RMI's [Steel Emissions Reporting Guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+For more information please refer to section 2.4 of the [accounting guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

 #### Credits
   Avoided emissions outside the fixed systems boundary.
 Credits are required to be seperately reported from the total emissions intensity.